teonbrooks/teonbrooks/src/lib/posts/dispatches-nomad-recurse-week-01.md

 ### Organized calamity

 Back at Recurse, the walls of Zulip, the message board we use during the program, are plastered with introductions, invitations, study group meetups, and everything Recurse.
-It's a beautiful cacophancy of organized calamity.
+It's a beautiful cacophony of organized calamity.
 There are so many things to choose from, to learn, to be inspired by.
 Simultaneously as a person who has FOMO about nearly everything, it was a bit overwhelming.

 The first day was Orientation Day and we had breakout sessions and some icebreakers to address some of these feelings of angst, which was appropriately called **Nervous and Excited**.
 We shared with each other what we were nervous about and what we were excited about.
 It was good to feel that I wasn't alone in these feelings and that I surrounded by other in a separate boat.